 The Class Profile

-With respect to students’ undergraduate degrees, 29% of enrolled first-year MIT Sloan students pursued the field of engineering.
-Meanwhile, 23% of students arrived in Cambridge with academic backgrounds in business, and 17% of first-year students majored in economics.
-Two percent each of students pursued degrees in the humanities and computer science, and 15% majored in math and science.
+With respect to students’ undergraduate degrees, 33% of enrolled first-year MIT Sloan students had pursued the field of engineering.
+Meanwhile, 18% of students arrived in Cambridge with academic backgrounds in economics, and 16% of first-year students majored in business.
+Twelve percent had majored in math and science.
 The median undergraduate GPA came in at 3.61.

 Applicants to the Sloan MBA program can submit their materials in one of three rounds taking place each year at roughly the end of September, mid-January, and mid-April.
 Prospective students must submit a one-page résumé, cover letter, video statement, a company organizational structure, an online form of personal and professional data, two essays, one letter of recommendation, copies of their academic records, GMAT or GRE results, an application fee of $250, and TOEFL or IELTS results if applicable.
 MIT Sloan interviews are by invitation only, and these may be conducted on campus, at one of several global locations or by Skype.